Payfast/mod-whmcs/readme.txt

 8. Merchant Key = <Integration page>
 9. Check Test Mode
 10. Click “Save Changes”
 11. The module is now and ready to be tested with the Sandbox.

-To test with the sandbox, use the following login credentials when redirected to the PayFast site:
-- Username: sbtu01@payfast.co.za
-- Password: clientpass
+How do I setup and manage recurring billing (WHMCS v6.* and v7.*)?
+If you already have subscriptions setup on your WHMCS site with PayFast module v1.3.1 or less, those subscriptions will continue to operate as before until cancelled
+1. Log in to your PayFast account and navigate to settings->integration
+2. Click on 'Enable' or 'Edit' next to Recurring Billing and enable Ad Hoc payments (once setup, WHMCS subscriptions will be found under 'Ad Hoc Agreements' on your PayFast account)
+3. Log into the admin dashboard of your WHMCS site and navigate to the PayFast configuration page as before
+4. Select 'Enable' or 'Force' recurring billing
+5. Once the subscription has been setup it can be managed on the client profile page, under the products/services tab on your WHMCS site admin dashboard
+6. Note, it is essential that you have your cron setup in order to charge the subscription.

 I’m ready to go live!
 What do I do?
 In order to make the module “LIVE”, follow the instructions below: